emilypier/deep-thoughts/README.md

 ## Description
 A MERN app that allows users to create an account/log in, share thoughts, react to other users' thoughts, add friends.

+## Installation
+Clone the repository from GitHub and install dependencies.
+For development or testing, run `npm install` on both client and server directories to install dependencies.
+There are two servers- one on the client side and one on the server side.
+You can run both sepeartaely or at the same time.
+To run both servers at the same time, run `npm start` in the root directory.

 ## Usage
 Visit the [site](https://stormy-castle-96995.herokuapp.com/)!